LvdT/chowdown/_recipes/meat-glaze-soy-licorice.md

 ingredients:
 - 1 tbsp licorice powder
+- 1 tbsp water
 - 2 tsp soy sauce
 - 1 tsp vinegar
 - 1 tsp flour

 directions:
+- Dissolve the licorice powder in water in a saucepan, getting rid of any lumps
-- Put the honey and vinegar in a saucepan on low heat
+- Add the soy sauce and vinegar and warm on low heat until it starts to simmer
 - Add the flour and cook until it is thick enough to coat the meat
-- In the meantime dissolve the licorice powder in some water
-- Turn off the fire and add the licorice water and ginger to the sauce

 ---